Prof. Malaga

 Christian Málaga-Chuquitaype

-My research, teaching, and consulting work focus on understanding how structures behave under extreme conditions, from earthquake-prone regions to extra-terrestrial environments.
-This includes structural mechanics, applied dynamics, and design, with a particular emphasis on timber, steel, and, more recently, reinforced concrete.
-I leverage innovative technological tools and cutting-edge numerical and experimental techniques to tackle a wide range of engineering challenges.
-My research has been recognized with several awards, including the Best Research Paper Prize from the Institution of Structural Engineers (IStructE), the Tso Kung Hsieh Award from the Institution of Civil Engineers (ICE), and the Unwin Prize from Imperial College London.
+My research, teaching, and consulting work explore how structures respond under extreme conditions, from earthquake-prone regions on Earth to extra-terrestrial environments.
+I focus on structural mechanics, applied dynamics, and design.
+To address a broad range of engineering challenges, I leverage innovative technologies and combine advanced numerical methods with experimental techniques.
+My work has been recognized with several awards, including the Best Research Paper Prize from the Institution of Structural Engineers (IStructE), the Tso Kung Hsieh Award from the Institution of Civil Engineers (ICE), and the Unwin Prize from Imperial.